10 U.S.C. § 4022 — OTA for Military Construction

 Q1

-Does the project incorporate emerging technology, innovative construction methods, or a performance-based approach that FAR's prescriptive requirements would constrain?
+Does the project incorporate emerging technology, innovative construction methods, or a performance-based approach that FAR would constrain?

 Standard painting, routine HVAC replacement, or maintenance work that follows existing specifications without innovation.